 You know that flu shot for kids and adults are safe and effective.
 You know that everyone should get one.
 You even know all the ingredients in the flu shot.
-But do you know when to get your flu shot?
-There’s a specific answer: Late October to early November is the ideal time to get a flu shot.
-So mark your calendar.
+But do you know when the best time to get your flu shot is?
+Here’s a simple answer: Late October to early November.
 Still, if you’re in the middle of flu season, it’s not too late to get a flu shot.
 Here’s what happens if you get a late shot, and, for those that got it early, here’s how long your flu shot will last.

 If you decide to wait until January to get yours, likewise, you may be in for a not-so-fun flu season.
 “Delaying vaccination might permit greater immunity later in the season,” the board that advises the CDC on vaccine acknowledges, but that “deferral could result in missed opportunities to vaccinate.”
 The board also says that waiting could reduce the number of antibodies in the vaccine — making them less effective.
 So you’re damned if you do, damned if you don’t, and double damned if you get the flu in the midst of this existential crisis.